davidarrieta/dotfiles/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.
 ```

 This repository contains both original and third party content.
 Content can be assumed to be original unless stated otherwise.
 Original content is copyright © 2018 Claudio D. Arrieta , and can be used and distributed under the terms of the GPLv3.
 All third party content is copyright their respective authors and bound by their original licenses.